gzholtkevych/DDS-Simulation/docs/index.rst

 between each other by links (by read/write messages).
 Another their purpose, not less important than, is listening to read/write requests from DDS users.
 Thus, the nodes need to be activated somehow.
+But this is just a simulation, so the node does not need to be a thread, then some system to start nodes need to be activated.
+This will be powered by variety of algorithms for broadcasting in distributed system like gossip etc.

-Each node will be a server that listen to messages from other nodes.
+Each node will be a fake server that listen to messages from other nodes.
 (user requests is considered here as message also, because there is no difference where the requests came from, either it would be the neighbor-node or a DDS user itself).
 Actually, for now, for simplicity, some random node can